Cortical-Plasticity-Lab/Spiking-Network-Simulations/spikenet_readme.txt

-spikenet_gamma_trig  -- Configured for gamma filtered LFP triggered conditioning spikenet50mex.c  -- The mex function that runs the network in blocks of 10 seconds spikenet50mex.mexw64  -- Precompiled Matlab mex function spikenet_wfig.m  -- Creates a weight figure from a simulationís saved param.mat file. spikenet_readme.txt  -- Information about running the network simulations.
+spikenet_gamma_trig  -- Configured for gamma filtered LFP triggered conditioning spikenet50mex.c  -- The mex function that runs the network in blocks of 10 seconds spikenet50mex.mexw64  -- Precompiled Matlab mex function spikenet_wfig.m  -- Creates a weight figure from a simulation‚Äôs saved param.mat file. spikenet_readme.txt  -- Information about running the network simulations.

 Running a simulation
 Once the simulation files have been installed, open Matlab and change the current directory to the folder containing these files.
 Run the spikenet_no_cond.m script directly from the command line or open the script and run it from the editor tab run button.
 This script will take up to an hour to run, but will update a graph for every 10 seconds of simulated time.
 This graph is used to monitor the progress of the simulation.
 It displays average activity of excitatory and output units for the 10 second time blocks for the current training period, averages of filtered local field potentials (LFP), and the current distribution of trainable connection strengths.
 These averages reset at the beginning of each of the four training periods: No Conditioning, Preconditioning testing, Conditioning, and Post-Conditioning testing.
 Connections between units are modified by the Spike-Timing Dependent Plasticity (STDP) rule during the Preconditioning and Conditioning periods, but connection strengths are held static during the testing periods to build histograms and make tests.
 Simulation results are stored in a folder in the c:/data/ directory.
-Files saved (<n> is the the simulation trial number for each 10 second block) averages_cond_<n>.fig ñ The monitoring averages saved during the conditioning period averages_nocond_<n>.fig ñ The monitoring averages saved during the no-conditioning period averages_pre_<n>.fig ñ The monitoring averages saved during the pre-conditioning period averages_post_<n>.fig ñ The monitoring averages saved during the post-conditioning period Cond_Trig_PSTH-<n>.fig ñ Spike triggered averages and histograms aligned with conditioning triggers emg_spike_response.fig ñ Stimulus triggered averages of the simulated EMG lfp_spike_response.fig ñ Snit triggered LFP averages lfp_stim_response.fig ñ Stimulus triggered LFP averages (used for A->B evoked potential changes) mean_Evoked_Potentials.fig ñ Tracks MPI from the lfp_stim_response.fig when multiple repetitions through the training sequence are used (when p.ntrials_repeat > 1) output_spikes.mat ñ Contains spike times (in 0.1 ms time steps) for unit firings during the simulation param.mat  ñ Contains a copy of the simulations parameters and resulting connection strengths progress.txt ñ A copy of the console output during the simulation.
+Files saved (<n> is the the simulation trial number for each 10 second block) averages_cond_<n>.fig ‚Äì The monitoring averages saved during the conditioning period averages_nocond_<n>.fig ‚Äì The monitoring averages saved during the no-conditioning period averages_pre_<n>.fig ‚Äì The monitoring averages saved during the pre-conditioning period averages_post_<n>.fig ‚Äì The monitoring averages saved during the post-conditioning period Cond_Trig_PSTH-<n>.fig ‚Äì Spike triggered averages and histograms aligned with conditioning triggers emg_spike_response.fig ‚Äì Stimulus triggered averages of the simulated EMG lfp_spike_response.fig ‚Äì Snit triggered LFP averages lfp_stim_response.fig ‚Äì Stimulus triggered LFP averages (used for A->B evoked potential changes) mean_Evoked_Potentials.fig ‚Äì Tracks MPI from the lfp_stim_response.fig when multiple repetitions through the training sequence are used (when p.ntrials_repeat > 1) output_spikes.mat ‚Äì Contains spike times (in 0.1 ms time steps) for unit firings during the simulation param.mat  ‚Äì Contains a copy of the simulations parameters and resulting connection strengths progress.txt ‚Äì A copy of the console output during the simulation.
-PSTH.fig ñ Shows correlated activity between unit populations Raster-<n> -- Contains a dot raster for 2 seconds of activity and power spectrums for LFP. spiknet.m ñ Contains a copy of the script that runs this simulation spikenet50mex.c ñ contains a copy of the mex function spikenet50mex.mexw64 ñ Contains a copy of the compiled mex function weight_distribution.fig ñ Distribution of weights between unit columns.
-Used for checking efficacy of the conditioning method weight_matrix.fig ñ Displays final connection strengths.
+PSTH.fig ‚Äì Shows correlated activity between unit populations Raster-<n> -- Contains a dot raster for 2 seconds of activity and power spectrums for LFP. spiknet.m ‚Äì Contains a copy of the script that runs this simulation spikenet50mex.c ‚Äì contains a copy of the mex function spikenet50mex.mexw64 ‚Äì Contains a copy of the compiled mex function weight_distribution.fig ‚Äì Distribution of weights between unit columns.
+Used for checking efficacy of the conditioning method weight_matrix.fig ‚Äì Displays final connection strengths.
 Use spikenet_wfig.m on the param.mat file to plot a formatted graph with labels.

 Conditioning Methods
 The base no-conditioning simulation provides information on network progression in absence of any conditioning stimulus intervention.
 This can be used to see how much random variation there is by running the network for different periods of time or by using different initial conditions.
 The base simulation file spikenet_no_cond.m contains a standard set of parameters that the other simulation files modify.

 Spike triggered stimulation:  This conditioning method delivers a stimulus to units in Column B when ever the first excitatory unit in Column A (Ae1) fires.
-Since the timing of the stimuli depend on detected activity in the network, this is referred to as a ìclosed loopî stimulation method.
+Since the timing of the stimuli depend on detected activity in the network, this is referred to as a ‚Äúclosed loop‚Äù stimulation method.
 Notable parameters:
    p.conditioning_method = 1;  % Select spike triggered stimulation
    p.stim_delay_ms = 10;    % Millisecond delay between spike on Ae1 and stimulus on Column B.